CircuitsOfAIM/Design_UI/README.md

 # Simple Bitcoin wallet UI design

-This is a simple UI design for a Bitcoin wallet produced by the Balsamiq software.Above you can see the digital prototype in pdf.
+This is a simple UI design for a Bitcoin wallet produced by the Balsamiq software.Above you can see the interactive digital prototype by links  in pdf.

 #### Design Critera